ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

 Data-Forge Plot builds on my previous work in server-side rendering that [I've blogged about on CSS Tricks](https://css-tricks.com/server-side-visualization-with-nightmare/).
 I've also dedicated a whole chapter to this technique in my book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2), that's how important I think it is.

-Under the hood Data-Flot Plot uses the [C3](http://c3js.org/) charting library to do the actual visualization.
+Under the hood Data-Forge Plot uses the [C3](http://c3js.org/) charting library to do the actual visualization.
 I really like C3 and that's why it's my first port of call when building Data-Forge Plot.
 However in the future I'd also like to support other charting libraries...

 ## What does the future hold?